Last updated: Embedded insurance: What it is and the future of customer-centric insurance solutions

 Download audio as MP3

 People know they need insurance — and yet, traditionally, it’s often been seen as a cumbersome afterthought or legal necessity that can feel overwhelming and confusing.
-However, as the customer experience becomes more important and more purchases are made digitally, the insurance industry is moving from selling insurance to helping consumers buy insurance that’s best for them.
+However, customer experience has become more important than a company’s products or price.
+Additionally, as more services are purchased through digital channels, the insurance industry is moving from selling insurance to helping consumers buy the insurance that’s best for them.

 Perhaps that’s why embedded insurance is forecasted to grow more than six times larger by 2030 – to $722BN in GWP, with most of the growth in North America and China, according to InsTech London.